Job Vacancies

 The Role:

-The Academic Affairs Officer is the student voice for all things academic.
-They ensure representation of students on matters relating to academic affairs including the interests of international and postgraduate students as well as key topics such as widening participation, assessment and feedback or teaching
+The Llywydd Academic is the student voice for all things academic.
+They ensure representation of students on matters relating to academic affairs including the interests of international and postgraduate students as well as key topics such as widening participation, assessment and feedback or teaching and learning.
+They have regular contact with Academic and Institute Representatives whether in person, by email or by using social media to better understand students views and needs.

 Working with staff they help coordinate a range of events, activities and campaigns designed to engage students in and improve their academic experience.
 Some examples of these include chairing the Academic Forum, reviewing Academic Rep Training, organising Undeb Aberystwyth Teaching Awards, searching for a University Challenge team and most importantly lobbying the University to change things that they think are important to students.